meerk40t/meerk40t/README.md

 ## Download
 You can find and download all current and historical versions in the [Releases](https://github.com/meerk40t/meerk40t/releases) section.

-Currently there are three relevant branches:
+Currently, primary branches:
+* 0.9 - Active - New features and some underlying architectural changes.
+Try the latest released version: [0.9.2](https://github.com/meerk40t/meerk40t/releases#latest)
+* 0.8 - Maintenance - may receive critical bugfixes but no more new features, latest version: [0.8.12](https://github.com/meerk40t/meerk40t/releases/tag/0.8.12000) (Oct 17, 2023)
-* 0.7 - K40 support only (including ruidacontrol emulator for 3rd party lasersoftware integration) - no longer supported, still good enough for 3rd party integration, latest version [0.7.10](https://github.com/meerk40t/meerk40t/releases/tag/0.7.10000)
+* 0.7 - Discontinued - K40 support only (including ruidacontrol emulator for 3rd party lasersoftware integration), latest version [0.7.10](https://github.com/meerk40t/meerk40t/releases/tag/0.7.10000) (June 13, 2023)
-* 0.8 - Multi laser support - receives critical bugfixes but no more new features, latest version: [0.8.11](https://github.com/meerk40t/meerk40t/releases/tag/0.8.11001)
+* 0.6 - Discontinued - K40 support only, latest version: [0.8.24](https://github.com/meerk40t/meerk40t/releases/tag/0.6.24) (Oct 11, 2021)
-* 0.9 - Active development branch with new features and some underlying architectural changes.
-Still a bit green behind the ears, but good enough for daily use.
-If you feel brave, try the latest released version: [0.9.1](https://github.com/meerk40t/meerk40t/releases#latest)

 Just download one of the files for Windows, Mac OSX, Linux and Raspberry Pi.

 ## Lightburn integration
-Meerk40t allows to act as an intermediator between your K40 laser and software that supports Ruida-controlled laser equipment - [Lightburn](https://lightburnsoftware.com/) is a relevant example of such a software product.
-You just need to issue the command ``ruidacontrol`` in MeerK40ts console window and you will then be able to add an emulated Ruida Laser inside Lightburn.
-Laser jobs that are created inside Lightburn and sent to this laser will be picked up by MeerK40t and sent to your K40.
-See some more detailled instructions in this [video](https://www.youtube.com/watch?v=LUUfLf5Agu0).
-Please note this will require the DSP version of Light burn.
+Meerk40t allows to act as an intermediary between your K40 laser and software that supports Ruida-controlled laser equipment - [Lightburn](https://lightburnsoftware.com/) is a relevant example of such a software product.
+You just need to issue the command ``ruidacontrol`` in MeerK40ts console window and you will then be able to add an emulated Ruida Laser inside Lightburn™.
+Laser jobs that are created inside Lightburn™ and sent to this laser will be picked up by MeerK40t and sent to your K40.
+See some more detailed instructions in this [video](https://www.youtube.com/watch?v=LUUfLf5Agu0).
+Please note `ruidacontrol` will require the DSP version of Lightburn™.
 (Present in all versions since 0.7)

-With 0.9 another way of interacting with Lightburn was introduced, which will work as well with the standard version of LB: You just need to issue the command ``grblcontrol`` in MeerK40ts console window and you will then be able to add an emulated remote GBRL-LPC laser inside Lightburn.
+With 0.9 another way of interacting with Lightburn was introduced, which will work as well with the standard version of LB: You just need to issue the command ``grblcontrol`` in MeerK40ts console window, and you will then be able to add an emulated remote GBRL-LPC laser inside Lightburn or any TCP GRBL control software.